 The section was completed on 1st August 2017 with a visit to Catbells during the Newlands round walk.

 The image above is looking due north from the top of a gully above Dove Crags on Grasmoor and shows the wonderful ridge walk from Whiteside to Hopegill Head.
 The climb to the top of Whiteside from Lanthwaite Green is a tough one but well worth doing for the rewarding, airy ridge walk, the fantastic skyline view to Hopegill Head and the equally superb views down into Gasgale Gill.
 One of the highlights of the North Western Fells.
 Photo taken 9th June 2017.

 Wainwright’s lovely line drawing from the same viewpoint is shown on the right.
 It appears in the Whiteside chapter of the Guide to the North Western Fells.
 Although it was drawn more than 50 years ago, you can still see how accurate his drawings are; the detail in the scree between Whiteside summit and the east top is remarkably similar to that in the photo.

 The details in the table above are taken from various sources but most notably:

-The North-Western Fells (Lakeland Fellranger guide) by Mark Richards
+The North-Western Fells (Lakeland Fellranger guide, 1st edition) by Mark Richards

-The North Western Fells (Second Edition) by A. Wainwright and revised by Chris Jesty
+The North Western Fells (2nd edition) by A. Wainwright and revised by Chris Jesty

 Lake District North (Superwalker XT25) by Harvey Maps